Asus ROG Phone full review

 On the audio side of things is a headphone jack (plus the side one via the detachable cooler mentioned earlier), DTS Headphone:X with 7.1 virtual surround sound and Hi-Res Audio support.

 The highlight, though, is the front-facing stereo speakers that come with a ‘smart amplifier’.
-After our hands-on time, they’re easily some of the most powerful we’ve heard on a phone.
+They’re easily some of the most powerful we’ve heard on a phone.

 Like the Razer Phone, the ROG Phone has a large 4000mAh battery – when 3000mAh is about the average for a smartphone in 2018.